Updated, Apr. 18, 2022

 Well, the LinkedIn Premium package comes with access to LinkedIn Learning, which has thousands of courses on it.
 So if you’re missing a skill, there’s a good chance you can get it in the same place.

 Some of the courses come with badges, etc. to certify that you completed it.
 I honestly don’t think anyone cares about these, but you can add them to your profile if you want.
 The main question is whether you’ve got the skill.

 Why it’s Medium Value

 There’s no question that LinkedIn Learning is a FANTASTIC resource!
-The problem is that we live in an age of online learning.
-There are virtually a dozen other platforms for learning things, from Coursera to SkillShare (my favorite).
-And, of course, YouTube has a lot of the same stuff for free.
-If you want the convenience of a one-stop shop for courses and career, then it’s a great investment.
-If you’re just trying to learn how to be a better public speaker, YouTube is probably just as good.
+The problem is that we live in an age of great online learning platforms.
+There are virtually a dozen other platforms for learning things, from Coursera to SkillShare.

 6. To In-Mail Potential Employers